microwaveweber/hw2/README.md

-Go Real is a fictional company and this project is to create a website of this company Netlify link: https://objective-brahmagupta-c75093.netlify.app/
+Go Real is a fictional company and this project is to create a website of this company.<br /> Netlify link:<br /> https://objective-brahmagupta-c75093.netlify.app/